elchininet/postcss-rtlcss/README.md

 #### Output using the override mode

 This is one of the alternative methods to override.
-It will generate less code because it lets the main rule intact and generates a shorter specific rule to override the properties that are affected by the direction of the text.
+It will generate less code because it lets the main rule intact most of the time and generates shorter specific rules to override the properties that are affected by the direction of the text.

 ```css
 .test1, .test2 {